jdlib/JDBX/UserGuide.md

 ## <a name="updates"></a>4.
 Running DML or DDL updates

-JDBX - as JDBC - uses the term *Update* for DML (i.e. UPDATE, INSERT, DELETE) and DDL commands.
+JDBX - as JDBC - uses the term *update* for DML (i.e. UPDATE, INSERT, DELETE) and DDL commands.
 Running a DML command can return the number of affected records and the auto-generated values of primary key columns.

 ### <a name="updates-updateclass">Update class